Noise-induced stop-and-go traffic dynamics: Modelling and control: Noise-induced phase transition

 where $W_n$ are standard Wiener processes.
 The Ornstein-Uhlenbeck process $\tilde\xi_n$ is a Gaussian process with asymptotic expected value zero and variance $0.5\beta\tilde\sigma^2$.
-Unlike the white noise model, which is uncorrelated over time, the time correlation of the Ornstein-Uhlenbeck process is given by:

-We set the relaxation time $\beta=5$~s to introduce a large time correlation of the noise.
+Unlike the white noise model, which is uncorrelated over time, the time correlation of the Ornstein-Uhlenbeck process is $ \langle\tilde\xi_n(t),\tilde\xi_n(t')\rangle = \frac12\beta\tilde\sigma^2 e^{-|t-t'|/\beta}.$ We set the relaxation time $\beta=5$~s to introduce a large time correlation of the noise.
 A similar phase transition can be observed from about $\tilde\sigma>6.5$~m/s$^{1/2}$, see Fig.~\ref{fig:PhaseTransition_OU} and compare with Fig.~\ref{fig:PhaseTransition}.
-In fact, further simulation results show that comparable noise-induced oscillations occur when the noise is added to the acceleration, to the speed difference, or to a combination of the acceleration, the speed difference, and the gap.
+Further simulation results show that comparable noise-induced oscillations occur when the noise is added to the acceleration, to the speed difference, or to a combination of the acceleration, the speed difference, and the gap.
 In \cite{dufour2025noiseinducedtransitionstopandgowaves}, white and state-dependent noises that vanish when the speed approaches zero are introduced into the acceleration function of the ATG model, yielding similar qualitative phase transitions.
-The nature of the noise does not appear to be the primary factor in the phase transition.
+Therefore, nature of the noise does not appear to be the primary factor in the phase transition.
 The most important aspect is that the system is perturbed stochastically.